mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

   opts builder used by `runIcemodelSnowCandidate` is `icemodel.test.helpers.setModelOptsForCase`, which accepts both formal-case rows and verification manifests via input dispatch.
+- `helpers` also owns the small pieces more than one consumer needs, so they cannot drift apart: `residualMetrics` (bias, MAE, RMSE, max error, and NSE with one set of guards), `sampleQuantile`, `evaluationSeason` (the season bounds readiness admits against and the runner evaluates against), `ablationLedgerIncrements` (the per-interval solid-balance, surface-loss, and solid-vapor-loss terms the comparator scores and the runner plots), and `classifySnowDepth`.
+- `report` owns the pieces both report builders share: `markdownTable`, `formatValue`, `markdownCode`, `escapeMarkdownText`, `sanitizeText`, `safeLabel`, `formatReportAxes`, `configureCategoryAxis`, and `exportAndClose`.
+Figures come from `icemodel.plot.newFigure` and spans from `icemodel.plot.markTimeSpan`, so every report shares one export frame and one span style.
+- `setup.writeJson` writes every readiness ledger, preview evidence, and QA JSON, so they agree on UTF-8 and a trailing newline.
 - `setup` contains the consistently named family source catalogs listed above, their shared strict site-id selector (`selectSiteCatalogEntries`), and the canonical staged-case factories.
 RetMIP keeps alias-aware case selection in